 In the aerospace industry, original equipment manufacturers (OEMs) and suppliers have historically dealt with a large number of often conflicting standards and regulations.
 The number and complexity of these standards,as well as the fact that they often conflicted with one another, made for high costs to produce aerospace goods and did little, if anything, to address the issues of quality, safety, and reliability.
-So, what is the Aerospace Quality Standard and how did it come about?
+So, what is the Aerospace Quality Standard AS 9100 and how did it come about?

 For a number of years, OEMs used a hodgepodge of customer and regulatory requirements (US Department of Defense MIL-Q-9858, etc.) and added company-specific requirements to come up with a wide-ranging, inexact, and often burdensome set of standards.
 Furthermore, these so-called standards were prone to change from one project to the next, so that they weren’t quality standards in the true sense.

 Because so many standards existed and because of the increasing complexity of the aerospace supply chain — more and more work was being farmed out, or subcontracted, by the major aerospace companies — it was difficult for any company to know which rules applied and why.

 With the dissolution of the Soviet Union and the accompanying decrease worldwide in defense spending in the late 1980’s, defense contractors began branching into the already active — and highly competitive — commercial aerospace business.

 At about that time, the US Department of Defense was moving for a “single process initiative,” which called for dropping contract-specific requirements in favor of commonly accepted commercial practices.
 Their hope was that the process of fulfilling contracts could be standardized and simplified, resulting in greater consistency throughout the supply chain.